DannyRuchtie/3dphoto/README.md

-# 3D spatial Photo Viewer with Face Tracking
+# 3D Spatial Photo Viewer with Face Tracking

 A web-based application that converts 2D images into interactive 3D views controlled by face movements.
 This project combines depth estimation, face tracking, and 3D rendering to create an immersive viewing experience.